Research DatabasePeptide LibraryResearch ToolsPeptides

 Forum and Social Content

-What a Good Peptide Database Should Include
+What a Real Peptide Database Should Carry

 Identifier fields:

-• Amino acid sequence (single-letter code or full)
+• Amino acid sequence (single-letter or full)

-• Molecular formula (verifiable against mass spectrometry)
+• Molecular formula (verifiable against mass spec)

 • Molecular weight (Da)